Creating a meaningful life is an essential ingredient of wellbeing.

 In one randomised controlled trial, 99 doctors were assigned to receive standard post-grad medical education or three 60-minute empathy training modules.
 The modules were designed to improve listening skills, the ability to decode facial expressions and body language, and the importance of understanding patients’ life stories.
 The doctors were then assessed by multiple patients who had no idea which doctors had received the empathy training or not.

-Training improved empathy in the doctors as measure by patients, tests of understanding the neurobiology of empathy, and doctors’ ability to decode subtle facial expressions of emotion.
+Training improved empathy in the doctors as measured by patients, tests of understanding the neurobiology of empathy, and doctors’ ability to decode subtle facial expressions of emotion.

 The researchers stated: